LIJALEN23/CS-61B-18sp/README.md

 1. Lectures : introduction of new material.
 2. Reading : more thorough introduction.
 3. Discussion : practice with concepts and Java syntax
-4. Labs,Homework : practice with tools,pragramming techniques, Java syntax, and algorithms and data structures.
+4. Labs,Homework : practice with tools,programming techniques, Java syntax, and algorithms and data structures.
 5. Project : lager Labs and homeworks.
 ### Three phase
 1. week1-4 : Programming Intensive Introduction to Java
 2. week5-7 : Advanced Programming
-3. wee8-14 : Data Structure and Algorithms
+3. week8-14 : Data Structure and Algorithms
 ## Introduction of me
 I am a freshman in university and I plan to finish this course as quickly as possible.
 ## How to Study